mrcoder09/Interview-FAQ-s/SOLID Principles for Android Developers.markdown

 ## 1. **S** - Single Responsibility Principle (SRP)

 **Plain English**: A class should have only one job.
 If it does multiple things, it’s harder to maintain.
+**Official Definition**: This principle states that “A class should have only one reason to change” which means every class should have a single responsibility or single job or single purpose.
+In other words, a class should have only one job or purpose within the software system.

 **Example**: A class handling both user data storage and UI updates violates SRP.